-Our Journalism course is one of only a handful to be accredited with a dual seal of approval from industry - The National Council for the Training of Journalists (NCTJ) and the Broadcast Journalism Training Council (BJTC).
+Our Journalism course is one of only a handful to be accredited with a dual seal of approval from industry - The National Council for the Training of Journalists and the Broadcast Journalism Training Council.
 This gives our graduates a real competitive edge.
+While NCTJ and BJTC are important acronyms, the most important is TLC.
+With mostly small class sizes, and a proactive personal tutor system, you’ll never be just a number here.

 In the first year, you will gain core skills such as writing and presentation, video and audio production and news gathering.
 You will also be introduced to some of the key principles which underpin journalism practice, as well as media law and ethics.
 You will develop your skills further in the second year, when you’ll learn how to write features and produce digital and print magazines.
 Students also cover court stories in our Advanced Media Law and Ethics module and study politics for journalists.
 You will work together in teams in our newsrooms and studios during regular multimedia news days and a news week.
 Using industry-standard equipment, including cameras that are used by the BBC, you will research, gather and deliver stories to the same deadlines as real-world journalists.